aldelaro5/dolphin-memory-engine/README.md

 On Linux, installation of the Qt 6 package(s) is required.

+## Portable Configuration
+By default, the program will store configuration in your User Configuration folder.

+Windows: `%AppData%\dolphin-memory-engine`

+Linux: `~/.config/dolphin-memory-engine`

+Create a empty file `portable.txt` in the same directory as Dolphin Memory Engine and the configuration will instead be saved in the same folder as the program.

 ## How to Build
 ### Microsoft Windows
 This repository provides a solution file for Visual Studio 2022 and later.
 The Windows SDK Version 10.0.22621.0 is required*.